the-packet-fang/cv-as-a-prject/Readme.md

 ;; MSG SIZE  rcvd: 100
 ```
 ### Incorporating public certificates: Cloudflare & ACM

-Initially, I started this section with a clear idea that the CA is on Cloudflare, and I only needed to get it, then upload it to ACM to work with the subdomain used on Route 53.
-After a small search, I found this [link](https://developers.cloudflare.com/ssl/origin-configuration/origin-ca#1-create-an-origin-ca-certificate) with the necessary steps and the origin CA from Cloudflare, but even though I followed the steps from [the AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/acm-import-troubleshooting/), I kept getting:
+Initially, I started this section with the clear idea that the CA was on Cloudflare, and I only needed to obtain it and then upload it to ACM to work with the subdomain used on Route 53.
+After a brief search, I found [this link](https://developers.cloudflare.com/ssl/origin-configuration/origin-ca#1-create-an-origin-ca-certificate) with the necessary steps and the origin CA from Cloudflare.
+However, even after following the steps in [the AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/acm-import-troubleshooting/), I kept getting:

 ```
 The certificate that is attached to your distribution was not issued by a trusted Certificate Authority.
 For more details, see: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements
 ```
-I was sure that at this point, everything was configured accordingly (since a handful of errors were fixed before getting to this one).
-So after some research, especially one [r/aws](https://www.reddit.com/r/aws/) I could confirm that AWS isn't trusting Cloudflare's CA as it is not on [The Mozilla CA Certificate Program's list](https://wiki.mozilla.org/CA/Included_Certificates).
+I was confident that everything was configured correctly at this point, as I had resolved several errors beforehand.
+However, after some research, particularly on [r/aws](https://www.reddit.com/r/aws/), I discovered that AWS doesn't trust Cloudflare's CA because it is not on [The Mozilla CA Certificate Program's list](https://wiki.mozilla.org/CA/Included_Certificates).

-At this point, I switch to ACM, by generating a certificate for the subdomain used on AWS.
-The steps are described in this [how-to guide](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), where the ownership needs to be verified as explained [here](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html), and preferably using [DNS validation](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).
+At this point, I switched to ACM and generated a certificate for the subdomain used on AWS.
+The steps are described in this [how-to guide](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), where ownership needs to be verified as explained [here](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html), and preferably using [DNS validation](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).

 ### Javascript
-With no previous knowledge of JS, I went back to [w3schools](https://www.w3schools.com/) to accumulate the basics before making the next step, and this was the steepest learning curve on this project until now.
-I also decided to raise the bar of this challenge and to collect the browser used by clients, and the public IP address in addition to related information about it.
+With no previous knowledge of JavaScript, I revisited [w3schools](https://www.w3schools.com/) to learn the basics before proceeding further.
+This turned out to be the steepest learning curve of the project so far.
+To add to the challenge, I decided to collect the browser information and the public IP address of clients, along with related data.

-After understanding enough about the needed task, I started by referring to some StackOverflow posts for guidance.
-In the end, with many trials and errors, I could have a properly working script to do the necessary tasks.
+After gaining a sufficient understanding of the task, I referred to various StackOverflow posts for guidance.
+Through many trials and errors, I eventually developed a working script to perform the necessary tasks.

 ### The Backend: DynamoDB & Lambda functions
-In this section, I started by creating the DB table, and since this is a NO-SQL DB, working with the data was easier than expected.
+In this section, I started by creating the DynamoDB table.
+Since this is a NoSQL database, working with the data was easier than expected.

- For the Lambda function, I could write a small program to send data to the DB using Python.
-The function was assigned with proper IAM roles/policies to access DyanmoDB and used the boto3 library to connect and write to the DB according to [This documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html).
+For the Lambda function, I wrote a small program in Python to send data to the database.
+The function was assigned the appropriate IAM roles and policies to access DynamoDB and used the boto3 library to connect and write to the database, following this [documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html).

 ### Bridging the end-to-end data flow using API Gateway

-At this point, The frontend script can collect the required data and send it to an endpoint, and the lambda function is successfully reading and writing to the DB.
-The only element needed to interconnect those two is HTTP API Gateway.
+At this point, the frontend script can collect the required data and send it to an endpoint, and the Lambda function is successfully reading from and writing to the database.
+The only missing element to interconnect these components was the HTTP API Gateway.

-I created two routes; the first one accepts GET requests and triggers the first function to query the number of entries in the table which will work as a visitor's counter.
-The second route for POST requests with JSON payload is handed to a second function to serialize the data and write it to the DB.
+I created two routes:

+The first route accepts GET requests and triggers a function to query the number of entries in the table, functioning as a visitor counter.
+The second route accepts POST requests with a JSON payload and triggers a function to serialize the data and write it to the database.
 I used Postman for testing and encountered some CORS issues.
-At this point, I disabled the caching functionality to easily test the changes.
-And with enough research, especially after finding [this useful blog post](https://dev.to/aws-builders/your-complete-api-gateway-and-cors-guide-11jb), I did the necessary tuning and deploy all changes to production.
+To simplify testing, I temporarily disabled the caching functionality.
+After sufficient research and finding a [this useful blog post](https://dev.to/aws-builders/your-complete-api-gateway-and-cors-guide-11jb), I made the necessary adjustments and deployed all changes to production.